-The U.S. Trade and Development Agency (USTDA) and the Ministry of Civil Aviation – Government of India (GOI), in partnership with the U.S.-India Aviation Cooperation Program, will host the 7th biennial U.S.-India Aviation Summit, in the spring or summer 2021, in Washington, D.C.
+The U.S. Trade and Development Agency (USTDA) and the Ministry of Civil Aviation – Government of India (GOI), in partnership with the U.S.-India Aviation Cooperation Program, will host the 7th biennial U.S.-India Aviation Summit, in December 2021, in Washington, D.C.
 The Summit will bring together senior representatives from the public and private sectors of India and the U.S. to bolster long-term strategic and commercial aviation cooperation, led by activities under the USTDA-sponsored U.S.-India Aviation Cooperation Program (ACP).

 This year’s Summit will examine the impact of the global health crisis on aviation in general and airports in particular, the aftermath of the business disruption that resulted, and plans that will lead to recovery of the sector in the U.S. and India.